oidd/laravel-jwt-auth/README.md

 ## Config explanations
 Package creates new `config/jwt.php` config file with a few entries.
 Let's look into them.
-1. 'input_key' – a field in request input that contains jwt token.
+1. input_key – a field in request input that contains jwt token.
 Default value is 'api_token'.
-2. 'storage_key' – a field in user model (or just table) that contains user id.
+2. storage_key – a field in user model (or just table) that contains user credential (id for example).
 Default value is 'id'.
-3. 'token_key' – a field in jwt payload that contains user id.
+3. token_key – a field in jwt payload that contains user credential.
 Default value is 'user_id'.
-4. 'secret' – a jwt secret key used for HS256 encryption and validation.
+4. secret – a jwt secret key used for HS256 encryption and validation.